-Greedy Profile Motifsearch changes starting positions $(s_1, s_2, \ldots, s_t)$ between every iteration, and may change as many as all t positions in a single iteration.
-Gibbs sampling is an iterative procedure that at each iteration discards one t-mer from the alignment and replaces it with a new one.
+GREEDYPROFILEMOTIFSEARCH changes starting positions $(s_1, s_2, ..., s_t)$ between every iteration, and may change as many as all t positions in a single iteration.
+Gibbs sampling is an iterative procedure that at each iteration discards one l-mer from the alignment and replaces it with a new one.
 In other words, it changes at most one position in s in each iteration and thus moves with more caution in the space of all starting positions.
-Like Greedy Profile Motifsearch, Gibbs sampling starts with randomly choosing t-mers in each of t DNA sequences but makes a random, rather than a greedy, choice at every iteration.
+Like GREEDYPRO-FILEMOTIFSEARCH, Gibbs sampling starts with randomly choosing l-mers in each of t DNA sequences but makes a random, rather than a greedy, choice at every iteration.

-- 1. Randomly select starting positions $\mathbf{s} = (s_1, \dots, s_t)$ in DNA and form the set of l-tuples starting at these positions. - 2.
+- 1. Randomly select starting positions $s = (s_1, ..., s_t)$ in DNA and form the set of l-tuples starting at these positions. - 2.
 Randomly choose one sequence out of t DNA sequences. - 3.
-Create a profile ${\bf P}$ from the l-mers in the remaining t-1 sequences. - 4.
-For each position i in the chosen DNA sequence, calculate the probability $p_i$ that the l-mer starting at this position is generated by profile $\mathbf{P}$ $(1 \le i \le n l + 1)$ . - 5.
-Choose the new starting position in the chosen DNA sequence randomly, according to the distribution proportional to $(p_1, p_2, \dots, p{n-l+1})$ . - 6.
-Repeat until convergence.
+Create a profile P from the l-mers in the remaining t 1 sequences. - 4.
+For each position i in the chosen DNA sequence, calculate the probability p_i that the l-mer starting at this position is generated by profile P ($1 \le i \le n l + 1$). - 5.
+Choose the new starting position in the chosen DNA sequence randomly, according to the distribution proportional to $(p_1, p_2, \ldots, p{n-l+1})$. - 6.
+Repeat until convergence.4 the sample are more frequent than others.

-Although Gibbs sampling works well in many cases, it may converge to a local optimum rather than a global one, particularly for difficult search problems with subtle motifs.
-Motif finding becomes particularly difficult if the nucleotide distribution in the sample is skewed, that is, if some nucleotides in the sample are more frequent than others.
 In this case, searching for a signal with the maximum number of occurrences may lead to patterns composed from the most frequent nucleotides that may not be biologically significant.
 For example, if A has a frequency of 70% and T, G, and C have frequencies of 10%, then poly(A) may be the most frequent motif, perhaps disguising the biologically relevant motif.

+Although Gibbs sampling works well in many cases, it may converge to a local optimum rather than a global one, particularly for difficult search problems with subtle motifs.
+Motif finding becomes particularly difficult if the nucleotide distribution in the sample is skewed, that is, if some nucleotides in

-4. We deliberately do not specify when the algorithm is considered to have converged.
+^{4.} We deliberately do not specify when the algorithm is considered to have converged.

 To find motifs in biased samples, some algorithms use relative entropy to highlight the motif among the patterns composed from frequent nucleotides.
-Given a profile of length l, the relative entropy is defined as where $p{rj}$ is the frequency of nucleotide r in position j of the alignment and $b_r$ is the background frequency of r.
+Given a profile of length l, the relative entropy is defined as where p{rj} is the frequency of nucleotide r in position j of the alignment and b_r is the background frequency of r.
 Gibbs sampling can be adjusted to work with relative entropies.